tjthejuggler/obsidian_inbox_organizer/README.md

     -   **Left-click** the tray icon to perform note organization using the currently saved settings.
     -   **Right-click** the tray icon and select "Settings" to:
         -   Specify the path to your main notes `.md` file.
         -   Add or manage header-file mappings.
-You can enter multiple headers separated by commas to map them all to the same target file.
-        -   View grouped mappings where multiple headers pointing to the same file are displayed together.
+        -   Resize columns by dragging the column borders to adjust space for headers and file paths.
+        -   Reorder mappings using the "Move Up" and "Move Down" buttons to organize them as preferred.
         -   Close the settings window to save changes.
     -   **Right-click** and select "Quit" to close the application.